vishal-m25/Obsidian/Learnings/java/java.md

 ### Buffered streams
+- Uses Character array buffer
 - Normally , the file is read -> decoded(UTF-8) (By Reader) -> Stored in buffer -> Accessed by the program.
-- Buffered input streams read data from a memory area known as a _buffer_ (8KB) , the native input API is called only when the buffer is empty.
+- Buffered input streams read data to and from a memory area known as a _buffer_ (8KB) , the native input API is called only when the buffer is empty.
 - buffered output streams write data to a buffer, and the native output API is called only when the buffer is full.
 - so to call the write API before the buffer is full we use ==**`.flush()`**== to immediately call the API and write in the file.